Orlando Gibbons

-17th-century copy of a lost original portrait by an unknown artist.
-(Note: This portrait is kept at Faculty of music and The Bate Collection of Musical Instruments at the University of Oxford and is only known to be a "copy from a lost original once in the possession of a Mrs. Fussell.")

 Orlando Gibbons (bapt.
 25 December 1583 – 5 June 1625) was an English composer and keyboard player who was one of the last masters of the English Virginalist School and English Madrigal School.
 The best known member of a musical family dynasty, by the 1610s he was the leading composer and organist in England, with a career cut short by his untimely death in 1625.
 As a result, Gibbons's oeuvre was not as large as that of his contemporaries, like the elder William Byrd, but he made considerable contributions to many genres of his time.
 Musicologists characterize his music as exemplifying the transition from the Renaissance to the Baroque periods.

 Gibbons was born into a musical family where his father was a wait, his brothers—Edward, Ellis and Ferdinand—were musicians and Orlando was expected to follow the tradition.
 It is not known under whom he studied, although it may have been with Edward or Byrd, but he almost certainly studied the keyboard in his youth.
 Irrespective of his education, he was musically proficient enough to be appointed an unsalaried member of the Chapel Royal in May 1603 and a full-fledged gentleman of the Chapel Royal as junior organist by 1605.
-By 1606 he had graduated from King's College, Cambridge with a Bachelor of Music degree.
+By 1606, he had graduated from King's College, Cambridge, with a Bachelor of Music degree.